sdziallas/comp55/docs/labs/13-Refact.md

 *Are you making a lot of variables?
 Consider using a list or other data structure to store them instead.*

-I think for the purpose of this project, it's pretty easy to start thinking of making instance variables for everything.
+I think for this project,
+it's pretty easy to start thinking of making instance variables for everything.
 Instance variables are nice because they are visible in all methods of every method in a class, which means you don't have to worry about passing information to and from a function.